FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: Preliminaries

 \subsection{Training Elastic Models}

-The Pareto elastic model is idealized and serves as a conceptual upper bound rather than an attainable objective; in practice, we therefore turn to a more tractable optimization formulation that approximates Pareto elasticity, defined as where $\mathcal{L}(\cdot)$ is a task-specific loss, and $\{\alpha_k > 0\}$ are coefficients prioritizing different budget regimes.
+The Pareto elastic model is idealized and serves as a conceptual upper bound rather than an attainable objective; in practice, we therefore turn to a more tractable optimization formulation that approximates Pareto elasticity, defined as:

+where $\mathcal{L}(\cdot)$ is a task-specific loss, and $\{\alpha_k > 0\}$ are coefficients prioritizing different budget regimes.
 Note that \eqref{eq:elastic_opt_problem} defines an implicit bilevel optimization problem, since the optimal transformation $\mathcal{T}^{\star}_{\beta}$ itself depends on $\theta$.
 This problem is difficult to solve as gradient-based optimization cannot be directly applied due to the complexity of computing $\mathcal{T}^{\star}_{\beta_k}(\theta)$.
-Consequently, existing approaches typically either \textit{(i)}~optimize only the full model and then extract submodels from frozen parameters, or \textit{ii)}~optimize multiple submodels for different budgets and select the best-performing ones post hoc.
+Consequently, existing approaches typically either \textit{(i)}~optimize only the full model and then extract submodels from frozen parameters, or \textit{(ii)}~optimize multiple submodels for different budgets and select the best-performing ones post hoc.
 As we argue in \cref{sec:theory}, both strategies are suboptimal, motivating the need for a novel approach.